TickerSparkInvestor Intelligence

 How can you invest in Hobby Lobby?

-There is no public parent stock to buy, so that route is closed.
-The practical alternative is to invest in comparable public retailers that capture similar spending patterns, which is what most investors end up doing when a private company stays private.
+There is no public parent stock to use as a shortcut.
+The other realistic option is to invest in comparable public retailers that give you similar business exposure, which is what most investors end up doing.

 Closest publicly-traded alternatives

-The cleanest public comp is Michaels Companies, ticker MIK, because it is the closest direct arts-and-crafts retail peer in category and customer overlap.
-Investors looking at Hobby Lobby usually start here because the shopping mission is similar even though the brand positioning is different.
+The closest public comp is Michaels Companies, ticker MIK, because it is the most direct arts-and-crafts specialty retailer and overlaps with Hobby Lobby’s core customer use case.
+Investors looking for Hobby Lobby exposure usually start here because the category overlap is the strongest.

 Recent news